Prevention and Treatment Strategies for Achilles Injury - Part 2

 Scar tissue is made from a very brittle, inflexible fibrous material.
 This fibrous material binds itself to the damaged tendon in an effort to draw the damaged fibres back together.
 What results is a bulky mass of fibrous scar tissue completely surrounding the injury site.
-In some cases it is even possible to see and feel this bulky mass under the skin.
+In some cases, it is even possible to see and feel this bulky mass under the skin.
 When scar tissue forms around an injury site, it is never as strong as the tissue it replaces.
-It also has a tendency to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but flexibility of the tissue is also compromised.
+It also tends to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but the flexibility of the tissue is also compromised.

 So, how do we get rid of that annoying formation of scar tissue?